D. V. Chanaka: Parliamentary career

-Chanaka contested the 2015 parliamentary elections, where at age of 28, he was one of the youngest candidates.
+Chanaka contested the 2015 parliamentary elections, where aged 28, he was one of the youngest candidates.
 He ran as the United People's Freedom Alliance candidate, in the Hambantota electorate receiving 51,939 votes and secured the fourth place among his party candidates.
 In doing so he became the second youngest member of Parliament.

 He currently serves as a member in the Ministerial Consultative Committee on Youth Affairs, Project Management and Southern Development.
 In October 2017 he was arrested together with two other parliamentarians, Namal Rajapaksa and Prasanna Ranaweera and three provincial council members, in relation to a protest, against the proposed handover of the Magampura Mahinda Rajapaksa Port and Mattala Rajapaksa International Airport to foreign companies.